ChrisBeeley/notebook/content/docs/goldacre_review/further-work.md

 I have asked a vendor about this second issue and they refuse to talk to me.
 They will only talk to my Trust's representative; my Trust refuses to ask them for this information.

 I desperately need crystal clear guidance on the legal and technical aspects of this issue from inside the NHS so I can win this argument once and for all.
-The failure of a £140bn a year system to answer such a simple question is pretty dismal, in my opinion.
 NHSX's open code guidance is great but as the linked issue makes clear it does not currently have anything to say on this issue.
 Hopefully it will in the future.

 ## Software licensing